 2. Watch the Maryland Gubernatorial Transportation Forum: Hear from leading gubernatorial candidates about their visions for Maryland’s transportation future.

 HB 1056/SB 862– Provides free ridership for eligible Baltimore City Public School students during certain hours and for specific activities.
 Youthworkers will be able to ride transit for free and physical one-cards will be transitioned to the charmpass app.
 It also removes the sunset clause from the legislation which would allow for students to ride free in perpetuity.
-This bill is awaiting a signature from the Governor.
+This bill was signed by the Governor.